 Nonaccrual loans represent all loans where there is a reasonable doubt as to collection of all principal and/or interest.
-Nonaccrual volume decreased \$926 thousand compared with December 31, 2018 due to loan payments and certain nonaccrual loans being transferred to accrual status.
-Nonaccrual volume decreased \$5.2 million compared with December 31, 2017 and was attributable to loan payments, loan payoffs, transfers to accrual status and charge-offs.
-Three customers account for approximately 77% of the nonaccrual volume decrease from December 31, 2017 to December 31, 2019.
-At December 31, 2019, one loan was classified as nonaccrual.
-The majority of the nonaccrual loans during the periods presented stem from volatility in the cattle market and losses therein.
+Nonaccrual volume decreased \$51 thousand compared with December 31, 2019 due to certain nonaccrual loans being transferred to accrual status.
+Nonaccrual volume decreased \$977 thousand compared with December 31, 2018 due to loan payments as well as certain nonaccrual loans being transferred to accrual status.
 The following table provides additional information on nonaccrual loans as of December 31 for the last three fiscal years.

-(dollars in thousands) 2019 2018 2017 Nonaccrual current as to principal and interest \$ 53 \$ 193 \$ 2,562
+(dollars in thousands) 2020 2019 2018 Nonaccrual current as to principal and interest \$2 \$53 \$ 193 Restructured loans in nonaccrual status \$2 \$- \$ -

-For the years presented, we had no cash basis nonaccrual loans and no restructured loans in nonaccrual status.
+For the years presented, we had no cash basis nonaccrual loans.

-Accruing restructured loans including related accrued interest increased \$2 thousand during 2019.
+Accruing restructured loans including related accrued interest increased \$1 thousand during 2020.
 The accruing restructured loans include only the year-end balances of loans and related accrued interest on which monetary concessions have been granted to borrowers and that are in accrual status.
-Accruing restructured loans do not include loans on which monetary concessions have been granted but which remain in nonaccrual status.
+Accruing restructured loans do not include loans on which monetary concessions have been granted to be been granted be been granted but which remain in nonaccrual status.

-Accruing loans 90 days past due increased \$923 thousand compared with December 31, 2018.
-At December 31, 2019, one loan was reported as an accruing loan 90 days past due.
+Accruing loans 90 days past due decreased \$301 thousand compared with December 31, 2019 due to principal reductions in certain loans.

-High risk asset volume is anticipated to increase in the future because of ongoing stress in the agricultural economy with emphasis on the cattle and cash grain industries.
+High risk asset volume is anticipated to increase in the future because of ongoing stress in the agriculture economy with emphasis on the cattle and cash grain industries.
 The increase is anticipated to remain within manageable levels per our projections.